jimp-dev/gifwrap/README.md

         frame.reframe(xOffset, yOffset, edgeLength, edgeLength);
     });

-    // The encoder determines GIF size from the frames, not the provided spec. return GifUtil.write("modified.gif", sourceGif.frames, sourceGif).then(outputGif => {
+    // The encoder determines GIF size from the frames, not the provided spec (sourceGif). return GifUtil.write("modified.gif", sourceGif.frames, sourceGif).then(outputGif => {
         console.log("modified");
     });
 });
 ```

 Notice that both encoding and decoding yields a GIF object.
 This is an instance of class Gif, and it provides information about the GIF, such as its size and how many times it loops.
-But notice also that the code only ever encodes an array of frames and a spec for a GIF.
-The spec is the subset of Gif properties that can't be inferred from the frames -- namely, how many times the GIF loops and how to attempt to package the color tables within the encoding.
+Notice also that you never call the Gif constructor to create a GIF.
+Instead, GIFs are created by providing a GifFrame array and a specification of GIF options.
+That specification is a subset of the properties of a Gif, so you can pass a previously-loaded Gif as a specification when writing or encoding.
+The spec only includes the properties that can't be inferred from the frames -- namely, how many times the GIF loops and how to attempt to package the color tables within the encoding.

 ## Leveraging Jimp